-- theoretical and practical knowledge of key technological and business areas in today's IT industry and research
+- theoretical and practical knowledge of key technological and business areas in the IT industry

-- practical skills in research, analysis, realisation and evaluation of IT systems including the write-up of technical or research documents
+- practical skills in research, analysis, realisation and evaluation of IT systems including the write-up of technical and research documents

-- key tools enabling you to enhance and apply your skills in management, design and the implementation of IT-based solutions to different application domains.
+- the ability to apply your skills in management, design and implementation of IT-based solutions in different application domains.

-You will choose five required modules, a dissertation project and three optional modules from areas such as financial mathematics, telecommunications, interactive systems, social computing or information security.
+You will undertake four required modules, a dissertation project and three optional modules from areas such as financial mathematics, telecommunications, interactive systems, social computing or information security.